-Dr. Deborah Custance, Academic Director of TaLIC and Senior Lecturer at Psychology at Goldsmiths, University of London, reflects on diversity in class resources.
-This is the first reflection in a series of cases looking at inclusive teaching.
+In this brief reflection, Dr Deborah Custance, Academic Director of Teaching and Learning Innovation Centre and Senior Lecturer at Psychology at Goldsmiths, University of London, discusses lack of diversity in class resources.

 What I have learned:

-Consider the images you select for lecture slides and make sure that they are not by default dominated by white, male, heterosexual and able-bodied subjects.
+Consider the images you select for lecture slides.
+Make sure that they are not by default dominated by white, male, heterosexual and able-bodied subjects.

 enough.
 Educational Leadership, 74(3), 10-15.